 Principles material handling

 The best materials handling solutions involve the least amount of handling possible.
-The basic principles of materials handling will add to the cost but not to the value of the product.
+The poor principles of materials handling will add to the cost but not to the value of the product.

-The choice of the right equipment or system to optimise material flow is broadly a definition of MATERIAL HANDLING and includes cranes, conveyors, automated vehicles, tractors, free-ranging forklifts, order pickers, stackers and pallet trucks.
+The choice of the right equipment or system to optimize material flow is broadly a definition of MATERIAL HANDLING and includes cranes, conveyors, automated vehicles, tractors, free-ranging forklifts, order pickers, stackers, and pallet trucks.

 Let’s take a look at the basic principles of materials handling and how they might help your business save money.